Work Study Program

 The Federal Work-Study Procedure for Securing a Campus Job

-If you indicated you are interested in Work-Study on your FAFSA, you should check with The Financial Aid Office to ensure you are eligible or complete an employment application in Student Services.
+If you indicated you are interested in Work-Study on your FAFSA, you should check with The Enrollment Services Office to ensure you are eligible or complete an employment application in Student Services.

 If you are selected for a position, you will receive a call regarding an interview process.
 If hired you must complete all payroll and student financial services paperwork.
 You cannot begin work until all paperwork is complete.

 You must have financial unmet need to be eligible to participate in the FWS program.
 Need is determined by the Enrollment Services Office based on the results of the student’s Free Application for Federal Student Aid (FASFA).
 Students who are interested are asked to complete a FWS employment application and submit it to the Ernollment Services Office.

 - You must work to earn the money you receive